Luis Robert Player Props: White Sox vs. Blue Jays

-Luis Robert -- hitting .366 in his past 10 games -- will be in action for the Chicago White Sox against the Toronto Blue Jays, with Chris Bassitt on the hill, on July 4 at 8:10 PM ET.
+Luis Robert and his .435 on-base percentage over his past 10 games (99 points higher than his season-long percentage), will be in action for the Chicago White Sox versus the Toronto Blue Jays and Jose Berrios on July 5 at 8:10 PM ET.

-In his previous game he had a one-hit performance (1-for-3) against the Athletics.
+He racked up three RBI (going 1-for-4 with a home run) in his most recent game against the Blue Jays.

 Luis Robert Game Info & Props vs. the Blue Jays